 - Jewelry: Most jewelry will melt and become lost in the remains.
 We strongly advise families to remove and keep any sentimental jewelry before the process begins.

-The Rise of Electric Cremators
+Electric Cremators

 Beyond the Flame: Aquamation and Eco-Alternatives